wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/working-with-contours.rst

 Center
 ^^^^^^

 There are multiple ways to find the center of the contour.
 In this example, we will use the simple method of finding the center of the bounding rectangle.
-The center's position can be used to estimate the angle of the target to your robot.

 .. tabs::